bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/adding-javascript.md

-# Adding Javascript to Your Stencil Theme
+# Adding JavaScript to Your Stencil Theme